RIP4KOBE/SyntheticWasteGenerator/readme.md

 ![overview](docs/training_visualization.png)

 ### Model Inference
-After training the model, you can use the [inference script](2D_image_generation/scripts/msw_recognition.py) to test the model on a batch of real-world MSW images and visualizing the results.
+After training the model, you can use the [inference script](2D_image_generation/scripts/msw_recognition.py) to test the model on a batch of real-world MSW images and visualize the results.
 You need to finish the model training process and store a .pth file under `2D_image_generation/models`.
 Or you can use the [pretrained model](https://drive.google.com/file/d/1epr53cAT808u-AIjarOvi-g6YVmfvcq9/view) for inference:
 -  Download the [pretrained model](https://drive.google.com/file/d/1epr53cAT808u-AIjarOvi-g6YVmfvcq9/view) and put it under `2D_image_generation/models`.
 -  Test the model with the following command: